Radio Disney: ABC Radio Networks (1996–2006)

-Other than music, the network aired other programs such as "Mickey & Minnie's Tune Time", a two-hour weekday toddler program, and two 60-second features per hour which included contests, "ABC News for Kids" and "Gross Me Out".
+Other than music, the network aired other programs such as "Mickey & Minnie's Tune Time", a two-hour, weekday-morning, toddler-aimed program, and two 60-second features per hour which included contests, "ABC News for Kids" and "Gross Me Out".
 The network ran its Radio Disney Project Family Initiative from July 1 to September 15, 2003, with family-themed programming and events to get family to sign on to the Radio Disney Family Pledge.

 Former Radio Disney logo, used from 2002 to 2007.

 Radio Disney would later begin being carried on XM Satellite Radio in 2001, with the station launching on Sirius Satellite Radio in 2002.

-Disney entered a joint venture to launch Capital Disney digital radio channel in Britain and operated from 2002 until June 29, 2007.
-In 2004, Disney paid the former Children's Broadcasting Corporation (which operated children's radio network Radio Aahs) $12.4 million in a lawsuit settlement.
+Disney entered a joint venture to launch Capital Disney digital radio channel in the UK and operated from 2002 until June 29, 2007.
+In 2004, Disney paid the former Children's Broadcasting Corporation (which operated children's radio network Radio AAHS) $12.4 million in a lawsuit settlement.

 In April 2002, Radio Disney began using a new logo, which was followed by the network redesigning its website, and changing its slogan to "Your Music, Your Way" on May 28, 2002.

 On July 30, 2003, ABC Radio Networks founded the Radio Disney Group, who took over operations of most of Radio Disney's stations.

-2006 marked the network's 10th anniversary; Radio Disney rebroadcast its first hour of programming from November 18, 1996, on June 6, 2006, at around 4:58 pm.
-ET on stations in selected markets, such as WQEW.
+The year 2006 marked the network's 10th anniversary; Radio Disney rebroadcast its first hour of programming from November 18, 1996, on June 6, 2006, at around 4:58 pm.
+EST on stations in selected markets, such as WQEW.
 Also, as part of the 10th anniversary, Radio Disney held the "Totally 10 Birthday Concert" on July 22, 2006, at the Arrowhead Pond in Anaheim, California.
 It also included a simultaneous live webcast on the Radio Disney website.
 A second concert was held in Dallas, Texas, on November 18, 2006, at the Dallas Convention Center.